 01 of 05

-House siding is one of the biggest—if not the biggest—exterior home purchase you will make.
+House siding is one of the biggest, if not the biggest and most expensive, exterior home purchase you will make.
 Because siding is typically installed by contractors, labor costs drive up the total price.
-This means it is a choice you want to evaluate thoroughly before pulling the trigger.
+Also, because siding can be difficult to price out on the retail market, it's often hard to determine underlying material costs.
+But several types of siding emerge as the best for your home.

-Plywood goes up fast because it comes in large sheets and it is inexpensive.
+Plywood siding goes up fast because it comes in large sheets.
+Relatively inexpensive, plywood is a favored budget siding choice.
 Plywood for siding is not the type of exterior grade plywood you might use for sheds.
-Home-grade exterior plywood siding is has a rough sawn, textured... appearance, and the edges are ship-lapped to allow for a tight fit.
+Home-grade exterior plywood siding has a rough sawn, textured appearance, and its edges are ship-lapped to allow for a tight fit.

 Continue to 2 of 5 below.